lbl-srg/obc/specification/source/draftTaggingConcept.rst

 ----------------------
 #.
 Should we have standardized unique identifiers for each block in CDL?
 To develop the schema below, I've used the following

-xy_f_ab_n
+xy_f_n_s_ab

 where:

-x is the top down level to which the element belongs (level 0 - basic block, level 1 - atomic block, level 2 - composite block, level 3 - plant block, level 4 - project block)
+xy is the top down level to which the element belongs (level20 - control system, level21 - atomic block, level22 - composite block, level10 - plant block, level11 - interface block, level00 - project block)

-y is the bottom up level to which the element belongs (not sure we even need this)

 f is the function (interface-[input, output, connector], controller, logic, atomicBlock, compositeBlock, interfaceBlock, plantBlock, projectBlock)

 n - block has 0:no parameters, 1:only protected parameters, 2: parameters user can edit, 3: both 1 and 2

 I'm inclined to hide this "old school" standardized schema, since it might limit the ease of use and extendability.
 However we might want to store something like that internally, if we can make use of it. e.g. pull all tagging info from a block that feeds into a block that we are observing.]

+s - serial number

+ab - unique identifier [integer]

 Refs
 -----